Jacek Paszulewicz

-Jacek Paszulewicz (born 15 January 1977) is a Polish football manager who last worked as head coach of Widzew Łódź He is currently the chairman of III liga side Bałtyk Gdynia.
+Jacek Paszulewicz (born 15 January 1977) is a Polish professional football manager and former player who is currently the director of Jaguar Gdańsk's academy.
+He was the chairman of Polish side Bałtyk Gdynia from 2019 to 2021.

 Career

 Paszulewicz started his managerial career with Olimpia Grudziądz in the Polish I liga, a position he held until 2018.
 After that, he coached GKS Katowice and Widzew Łódź.